Meet our Clinicians

 Life Skills & Transition Coach

-Dana Lebo serves as one of the BBHP/MWA’s Life Skills and Transition Coaches.
+Dana Lebo serves as the Life Skills and Transition Coach for Brain and Body.
 She is a coach, leadership trainer, and licensed psychologist with Bell Leadership Institute.
 For 20 years, Dr. Lebo has applied her extensive background in psychologies of performance, health, sports, and whole brain integration to help hundreds of individuals, teams, couples, and families achieve their goals in their professional and personal lives.
 Dr. Lebo devotes her career to helping people build the skills of leadership and manage the stress, conflict, and complexities of busy home and work lives.

 Dr. Lebo earned her Ph.D. in psychology from Columbia University and Master’s degrees from Columbia’s Teachers College and Georgetown University’s School of Graduate Studies.
 She began her career in the field of international development with fellowships to study anthropology and Arabic in the Middle East, manage projects at a global relief agency in Cairo, and teach resettlement skills to refugees at the American Cultural Center in Alexandria, Egypt.